Derivation of the Chern-Simons-Schr\"odinger equation from the dynamics of an almost-bosonic-anyon gas: Chern--Simons--Schr odinger Equation

 \subsection{Well-posedness}

 We base our approach on results for $\mathrm{CSS}(\varphi_0)$ derived in \cite{Ber_Bou_Sau_95} to prove, among other things, the local well-posedness in $H^2(\R^2)$ and the conservation of the energy.
-To make use of the existing results more effectively, we rewrite $\mathrm{CSS}(R,\varphi_0)$ using the notation system introduced in \cite{Ber_Bou_Sau_95}.
+To make more effective use of the existing results, we rewrite $\mathrm{CSS}(R,\varphi_0)$ using the notation system introduced in \cite{Ber_Bou_Sau_95}.

 The equation can be expressed in the covariant derivative form by setting the parameters $g$ and $\kappa$ in \cite{Ber_Bou_Sau_95} as $\kappa^{-1} = -2\pi \beta$, $g = 0$, and by rewriting \eqref{eq:pilotu} as follows: